youungjulie/youungjulie/README.md

 - 👋 Hi, I’m @youungjulie
 - 👀 I’m interested in Data Science and Financial Engineering
-- 🌱 I’m currently admitted by the University of Southern Californa in Financial Engineering Master Program
+- 🌱 I’m currently enrolled in the University of Southern Californa in Financial Engineering Master Program
 - 💞️ I use this platform to share my learning process and fruit in the technology (CS, DS) field.
 - 📫 Professional Email: youungjulie@outlook.com